How to Do a Release¶

 This is much simpler than a bugfix release.
 All that needs to happen is the

-yt branch must get merged into the
+main branch must get merged into the

 stable branch, and any conflicts

-that happen must be resolved, almost certainly in favor of the yt branch.
-This can
+that happen must be resolved, almost always in favor of the state of the code on

 Before creating the tag for the release, you must increment the version numbers